Walk-Sums, Continued Fractions and Unique Factorisation on Digraphs: Prime Factorisation on Digraphs

+Of particular interest is the factorisation of a walk into nesting products of prime walks, called the \textit{prime factorization}.
+Following standard definitions \cite{Lang2002,Lam2001}, a walk $w$ is said to be \textit{prime} with respect to nesting if and only if for all nestable couples of walks $(w',w'')$ such that $w\,|\,(w'\odot w'')$ then $w\,|\,w'$ or $w\,|\,w''$.
+It is a central result of this article that the prime factorisation of any walk $w$ exists and is unique and the set of primes factors of $w$ is uniquely determined by $w$:

+\begin{theorem}[Prime factorisation of walks] Any walk on $\G$ factorises uniquely into nesting products \sjt{of prime walks:} the simple paths and simple cycles on $\G$. \end{theorem} The theorem makes three statements concerning the prime factorisation of a walk: i) it always exists; ii) it is unique; and iii) a walk is prime if and only if it is a simple path or a simple cycle.

+The proof of Theorem \ref{FundamentalthmDigraph} is organized as follows.
+We begin by showing that a walk is \sjt{irreducible -- that is, that it cannot be expressed as a nesting product of two or more non-trivial walks -- if and only if} it is a simple path or a simple cycle.
+Second, we show that the factorisation of a walk into nesting products of irreducible walks always exists and is unique.
+Third, we prove that a walk is prime if and only if it is a simple path or a simple cycle. \sjt{Taken together, these steps} establish Theorem \ref{FundamentalthmDigraph} as an equivalent to the fundamental theorem of arithmetic.\\

-The quiver near-algebra provides the algebraic structure necessary for an equivalent to the fundamental theorem of arithmetic to hold on quivers.
-To progress, we now identify the irreducible and prime elements of $K\G_\odot$ induced by the nesting product.
-We recall that a walk $w\in K\G_\odot$ is irreducible if, whenever $\exists\, a\in W_\G$ with $a\,|\,w$, then either $a$ is trivial, or $a=w$ up to nesting with trivial walks (i.e. local identities).
-A walk $w\in K\G_\odot$ is prime if and only if $w\,|\,a\odot b\Rightarrow w\,|\,a$ or $w\,|\,b$.
+\textit{Proof } Following standard definitions \cite{Lang2002,Lam2001}, a walk $w$ is \textit{irreducible} if, whenever there exists a divisor $w'$ of $w$, then either $w'$ is trivial, or $w'=w$ up to nesting with trivial walks (i.e. local identities). \sjt{A walk that is not irreducible is said to be \textit{reducible}.
+Then we have the following result:}

-\begin{proposition} The ensemble of irreducible walks is exactly $\Pi_\G\cup \Gamma_\G$.
-The irreducible walks are the prime elements of $K\G_\odot$. \end{proposition} \begin{remark}[Identifying the simple paths and simple cycles] The simple paths and simple cycles of the quiver $\G$ can be systematically obtained via the powers of its nilpotent adjacency matrix, see \cite{Schott2012}.\end{remark} We defer the proof of Proposition \ref{irreducible} to Appendix \ref{ExistsProof}.
-Having established the definition and properties of the nesting product as well as the irreducible and prime elements it induces in $K\G_\odot$, we turn to the factorization of walks.